At Sedlescombe Church of England Primary School the children are taught phonics using the validated Government scheme Super Sonic Phonic Friends.

 What is phonics?

-Phonics is all about sounds and is one method of teaching children how to read and write.
+Phonics is all about sounds and the way in which we teach children how to read and write.
 There are 44 sounds in the English language, which are put together to form words.
-Some sounds are represented by one letter, like ‘t’, and some by two or more, like ‘ck’ in duck and ‘air’ in chair.
+Some sounds are represented by one letter, like ‘t’, and some by two or more, like the digraph ‘sh’ in ship and the trigraph ‘air’ in chair.